frederic-perez/AmE-dictionary/data/idioms.md

 __jarring experience__ An experience that creates an acute sense of shock, confusion, or bewilderment. _That car accident was such a jarring experience, I don’t know if I’ll be able to sleep for days._
 __jaw away__ :dart: To talk incessantly and/or at great length. _Whenever I meet up with Tammy, our “conversation” is always just her jawing away while I listen patiently on._
 __Jaysus__ Jaysus is an informal, colloquial form of the name Jesus, often used as an exclamation of surprise or frustration in Irish English. _For jaysus sake!_
-__jazz up__ To make something fancier, more festive, more exciting, etc., often through some form of adornment. _I’ve decided to jazz up my wardrobe with some statement shoes and other funky accessories._ _You need to add some excitement your story—jazz it up a bit._
+__jazz up__ :two: To make something fancier, more festive, more exciting, etc., often through some form of adornment. _I’ve decided to jazz up my wardrobe with some statement shoes and other funky accessories._ _You need to add some excitement your story—jazz it up a bit._
 __jazzed__
 __jazzy__
 __Jekyll and Hyde__